Research Assistant Positions

 We are seeking motivated students to assist with research on the development of cooperative behaviors in young children.
-As a research assistant, you will participate in a variety of research activities, including recruiting and scheduling families, testing children across multiple sites (e.g., in the lab, at museums, and in parks), coding and analyzing data, and helping with study design.
+As a research assistant, you will participate in a variety of research activities, including recruiting and scheduling families, testing children online and in the lab (COVID policy permitting), coding and analyzing data, and helping with study design.
 Interests in psychology and in working with children are essential, and previous research experience is a plus.
-We ask you to commit to working 9-12 hours a week in the lab and attend our weekly lab meetings (exact time to be announced soon).
+We ask you to commit to working 9-12 hours a week in the lab and attend our weekly lab meetings.

 Dr. Warneken teaches courses on the evolution and development of social cognition that are good starting points for getting involved in our research.

 PSYCH 326 – Faculty Directed Early Research for Psychology

-Research assistants can gain course credits through many tasks and activities designed to strengthen their knowledge of child development and research.
+Research assistants can earn course credits through many tasks and activities designed to strengthen their knowledge of child development and research.